jc-9/flash_card_app/README.md

 * **macOS:** [Install Docker Desktop on Mac](https://docs.docker.com/desktop/install/mac-install/)
 * **Linux:** [Install Docker Engine on Linux](https://docs.docker.com/engine/install/) (Choose your specific distribution, e.g., Ubuntu, Debian, CentOS).

+Note: The instructions here are showing you how to configure Docker though the command line interface (CLI).
+There is an alternative way (and probably easier way) to do the same thing via "Docker Desktop".
+See video below if you need more information.

 Make sure Docker is running after installation.
 You can verify by opening a terminal and typing:

 ```bash